Elisabethenberg and Olgaberg

 Twiel – the Rock

-The not unlike their weathered slate counterparts (e.g. Ahr, Mosel and Mittelrhein valleys) in terms of their ability to quickly absorb heat during the day and gently release it during the night, thereby creating a microclimate in which grapes can thrive, even in this northerly location.
+The terrain, not unlike its weathered slate counterparts (e.g. Ahr, Mosel and Mittelrhein valleys) in terms of ability to quickly absorb heat during the day and gently release it during the night, creates a microclimate in which grapes can thrive, even in this northerly location.
 The wines produced from the grapes grown on the slopes of Twiel were originally known as “Twieler” wines.
 Much later, they took on the individual site names Elisabethenberg and Olgaberg.
 The former is solely owned by Weingut Vollmayer in Hilzingen, a town at the western foot of the hill; the latter is solely owned by the Staatsweingut Meersburg, headquartered in Meersburg on the shores of the Bodensee, about an hour’s drive from Hohentwiel.

 Both sites have excellent exposure: Elisabethenberg faces south-southwest; Olgaberg, south-southeast.
 Weathered volcanic soils topped with a layer of humus predominate in both sites, but the upper reaches of the Elisabethenberg include a mixture with tuff that makes for a very thin, but mineral-rich, soil.
 The vines on Hohentwiel lie very close to the rocky underground and thus, the wines often have a very pronounced mineral – or even salty – tone.
 According to Marion Schäfer of the Staatsweingut Meersburg, consumers describe the taste of Olgaberg wines “reminiscent of powdered stone.”